 The culmination of Holy Week, Resurrection Day unites believers the world over, in celebration of a risen Christ who died for our sins and triumphed over death.
 For this we rejoice, because we have a hope.
 We have a future.
 And we will live with our Lord for eternity.
 Amen!

 Well, if it made us feel more comfortable and was easier, then we probably would.
 I mean, really.
-Do you wake up every single morning and remember to thank God first thing that he cancelled your debt?
+Do you wake up every single morning and remember to thank God first thing that he canceled your debt?
 Paid for your sins?
 Wiped your slate clean?

 But my humanity and forgetfulness do not excuse my sinfulness and my lack of devotion to a risen Lord.
-No, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
+So, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
 Now, how will I live for him TODAY?

-“What marriage has done for me is hold up a mirror to my sin.
+Many Christian teachers have noted recently how singles in the church especially find this especially hard.
+We don’t have the up-close-and-personal contact that spouses have with each other, even our roommates don't see our true selves all the time.
+In Sacred Marriage, author Gary Thomas writes, “What marriage has done for me is hold up a mirror to my sin.
 It forces me to face myself honestly and consider my character flaws, selfishness, and anti-Christian attitudes, encouraging me to be sanctified and cleansed and to grow in godliness.”

 But what will it take for that to happen?
 How can we learn to die to self?
 With 1 Corinthians 15:56-58 as our guide, we can learn to live out every day in light of Resurrection Day.
 Here are seven ways to get started …

 When you closely examine your own sinfulness, that’s when you realize what’s really going on in your heart.
 It’s very easy to think “I’m a good person.”
 But are you?
 Really?
 If others knew your thoughts and motives, would they think the same?
 When the Holy Spirit goes to work in our lives, he exposes and convicts us so that we will change.

-Give thanks where it is due … to God!
 Do you begin each day with thanksgiving?
 When you wake up, do you immediately count your blessings?
 When you grumble and complain, do you try to counteract that by focusing on the good in your life?
 Will you choose to count everything joy because God is God, and he is Jehovah Jireh?

 What gets you off course in your life?
 Certain friendships?
 Entertainment choices?
 Emotional issues?
 Bad habits?
 What obstacles are getting in your way and preventing you from living a life that responds to the Resurrection?
 Remember that in Christ, you are a new creation.
 You are no longer dead in your transgressions.
 Leave the past behind, throw off whatever hinders you and live for Christ!

 God put us first.
-He gave us his firstfruits, his son Jesus Christ, who died for our sins.
+He gave us his firstfruits, his son Jesus Christ who died for our sins.
 What are your firstfruits to God?
 What are you giving him as a sign that your life belongs to him?
-Do your priorities, your schedule and your checkbook reflect your desire to put him first in your life?
+Do your priorities, your schedule, and your checkbook reflect your desire to put him first in your life?
 Do they show that he is Lord of your life?

-- Be heavenly minded while on earth.
 “You’re so heavenly minded, and you’re no earthly good.”
 Yes, it takes effort to not get lost in the clouds and to put hands and feet to our faith.
 What we do here on earth does matter, so do pursue the eternal while doing some earthly good.
 What is your part in reaching others with the Good News?
 Are you following Christ’s example of devotion to you (on the cross) as you serve others?

-‘I have been crucified with Christ and I no longer live, but Christ lives in me.
+"I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
-I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!’
+I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!"
 (Gal.
 2:20-21)